simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 ### Prepare and run Mastodon

-With the preparation done, we can now setup the Mastodon instance.
-To recap, we need to have the following in place:
+Now that the preparations are complete, we can set up the Mastodon instance.
+To summarize, the following must be in place:

-* The adjusted docker-compose file
+* The customized Docker Compose file.
-* An (empty) `.env.development` file
+* An (empty) `.env.development` file.
-* The Nginx configuration file and the self-signed certificates
+* The Nginx configuration file and the self-signed certificates.

-As also mentioned by Peter Babič, this part is a bit tricky, but we will see that it is a bit easier if we want to run Mastodon on a local domain only instead of running it in a docker environment in production.
+As also mentioned by Peter Babič, this part is a bit tricky, but we will see that it is a bit easier if we just want to run Mastodon on a local domain instead of running it in a Docker environment in production.

-To setup the Mastodon instance we need to run the following command:
+To set up the Mastodon instance, we need to run the following command:

 ```bash
 docker-compose run --rm web bundle exec rake mastodon:setup DISABLE_DATABASE_ENVIRONMENT_CHECK=1
 ```

-I added the `DISABLE_DATABASE_ENVIRONMENT_CHECK=1` to the command to be able to run the command all over again if I made a mistake.
-This is not recommended in production, but for a local setup it is fine.
+I added the `DISABLE_DATABASE_ENVIRONMENT_CHECK=1` option to the command to be able to re-run the command and recreate the database if I made a mistake.
+This is not recommended for production, but it is fine for a local setup.

-The command will ask you a few questions and will then setup the Mastodon instance.
-We will go through the questions and the answers I used to setup Mastodon on the local domain `social.localhost`.
-I have split the questions intto several sections to make it easier to read and to be able to add comments on the different parts of the Mastodon setup.
+The command asks you a few questions and then sets up the Mastodon instance.
+We will go through the questions and answers I used to set up Mastodon on the local domain `social.localhost`.
+I have split the questions into several sections for ease of reading and to be able to add comments on the different parts of Mastodon setup.

 Question | Answer | Default
 --------|------|--------
 Domain name | social.localhost | n/a
-Do you want to enable single user mode? | y | n
+Do you want to enable single user mode | y | n
-Are you using Docker to run Mastodon? | y | y
+Are you using Docker to run Mastodon | y | y

-I enabled single user mode, because that is how I want to run my own instance for the start.
-I am thinking about opening it up to other users later on, but for now I want to keep it to myself.
-You can of course also run Mastodon locally in multi-user mode.
+I have enabled single user mode because I want to run my own instance that way for now.
+I'm thinking about opening it up to other users later, but for now I want to keep it to myself.
+You can, of course, run Mastodon locally in multi-user mode.
 The next step is to configure the database and Redis.

 Question | Answer | Default
 --------|------|--------